Jeanine De Bique

 See More

 De Bique’s wider discography includes Mahler’s Symphony No.8 with New York Philharmonic Orchestra under the late Lorin Maazel, Rameau’s Platée with Les Arts Florissants and William Christie on CD and DVD (Harmonia Mundi and Unitel), Handel’s Rodelinda with Le Concert d’Astrée and Emmanuelle Haïm on DVD (Erato), winner of Opus Klassik Award 2020, and she features on Joachim Horsely’s Caribbean Nocturnes as guest soloist on the song Le M’mouri (LA Café).
-De Bique holds a master’s degree from Manhattan School of Music and is a recipient of the Youth Ambassador for Peace, awarded by the National Commission of UNESCO, Trinidad and Tobago.
+De Bique holds a master’s degree from Manhattan School of Music, is a recipient of the Youth Ambassador for Peace, awarded by the National Commission of UNESCO, Trinidad and Tobago, and is a Bärenreiter Jubilee Ambassador.

 “vocal haute couture.”